RobertFehrmann/smartSync/README.md

     grant usage on procedure smart_sync_db.metadata.sp_sync(varchar,float,varchar,varchar) to role smart_sync_rl;
     ```

-## Operations
+## Operations (source side)

 The following steps need to be executed for every database

 1. Though it's not required, it is recommended to run every sync setup(database) with it's own dedicted warehouse.
 Set MAX_CLUSTER_COUNT to the appropriate value based on the size of the biggest object, number of objects and desired runtime SLA.
 For instance, you can expect to run 1 degrees of parallelizm per cluster.
 To avoid a long tail problem, i.e. the minimum run time is determined by the largest object (table/view), do not increase the degree of parallelizm when the worker processes with only one object to process.
     Note: If you grant "modify" to the custom role, the SmartSync will allocate all required clusters before task processing starts.
 This has a positive impact on overall runtime since SmartSync doesn't have to wait for the scale-out events.
     ```
     use role accountadmin;
     drop warehouse if exists smart_sync_<warehouse>;